-According to Apple analyst Jeff Pu, the iPhone 17 Air will be thinner than the iPhone 6 and become Apple's thinnest iPhone ever.
+According to Apple analyst Jeff Pu, the iPhone 17 Air will be thinner than the iPhone 6 and will become Apple's thinnest iPhone ever.

-iPhone 17 Air could be the thinnest phone ever |
+| The iPhone 17 Air may be the thinnest phone ever. |

 Many other experts expect the device to feature an aluminum frame, Face ID, a 24-megapixel front camera, a 48-megapixel rear camera, along with 8GB of RAM and Apple Intelligence.